SFauth/AAC-using-large-language-models/README.md

 ****
 ### Future work: how to exchange components of the system?

-In order to exchange components, we first provide a breakdown of an inference shell-script.
-#### Summary:
 1. How to **exchange** the **hyperparameters** that are **not in** the **shell-script**.
 Go into
 ```
 audio_captioning/inference_magic.py